International Combat Martial Arts Encyclopedia

 Q. Wiggins

-learning martial arts at age 8, his first two instructors were Sifu Sinqu Abdul Ali in the art
+martial arts at age 8, his first two instructors were Sifu Sinqu Abdul Ali in

 he started doing competitions in point fighting, placing in 1st 2nd and